boeca-scripters/arma-3-server-mods-updator/README.md

 ## Description

-This script will read the mods id from a list and ask to login in the steam account that has Arma 3.
+This script will read the mods id from a list and login in the steam account that has Arma 3.
 And then it will download the mods if they are not present in the steam's arma 3 workshop content folder, if they are it will update them.
 After that, a link will be created with a folder named @modname in the Arma 3 Server folder with the downloaded mod folder and another link will also be created with the downloaded mod's key in the Arma 3 Server key's folder.